advocations/skype/Skype/UCWA/AuthenticationInUCWA.md

 -  **server_error**: There was an unexpected error on the server that prevented the request from being honored.

- **Note**  It is recommended that you do not take a code dependency against the X-Ms-diagnostics header.
+ > Note:  It is recommended that you do not take a code dependency against the X-Ms-diagnostics header.

 ## Refreshing an OAuth token